A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product: 2d JT Gravity as PSM/BF Theory

 Therefore, the on-shell BF action reduces to the bulk term of the JT action $S_{JT}[g,\Phi]$.
 The on-shell connection is pure gauge and the dynamics of the dilaton corresponds exactly to a gauge transformation that preserves the form of $A$, that is $B$ on-shell is the stabilizer of $A$.
-The BF formulation of JT gravity neglects the boundary term.
-In order to have a well-defined variational principle and, ultimately, to reproduce the GHY term of JT gravity it is necessary to introduce an additional boundary contribution to the BF action.
-In the following, we show that the latter is naturally defined by considering the formulation of the ${\mathfrak{sl}(2,\R)}$ BF theory as a linear Poisson sigma model.
-Thereby, we discuss the dynamical boundary action in this formalism.